FranciscoRibeiro03/FuckMaps/README.md

 # FuckMaps

-This map crashes your game if you play a song below or above a configurable BPM.
+This mod crashes your game if you play a song below or above a configurable BPM.

 ## Credits